+Helps ensure that the child/vulnerable adult fully understands and consents to examination and treatment.
+May act as a signatory for informed

+consent.
-3.1 Carry out subjective assessments of clients:

-- Consultation to determine the client's expectations regarding treatment and if such treatment is appropriate. - Use active listening and open-ended questioning to: - Develop rapport. - Establish nature and cause of the problem, i.e. Severity, Irritability and Nature (SIN factors): - symptoms - functional restrictions - type of pain they have (in their own words) - onset - location - actions that alleviate or aggravate (movements, activities) - other/self-treatment. - Use findings and information obtained to determine suitability and appropriateness of objective testing methods. - Obtain consent for objective assessments.
+6.2 Carry out subjective assessments of clients, to include: Review any previous treatment notes Consultation to determine the client's expectations regarding treatment and if such treatment is appropriate.
+Use active listening and open-ended questioning to: Develop rapport.
+Establish nature and cause of the problem, i.e. Severity, Irritability and Nature (SIN factors): symptoms functional restrictions type of pain they have (in their own words) onset location actions that alleviate or aggravate (movements, activities) other/self-treatment.
+Demonstrating effective communication skills, including: Professional attitude and appearance.
+Rapport and understanding.
+Clear explanations and avoidance of technical jargon.
+Answering all client's questions fully and

+accurately.

+Explanation of the assessment procedure.

+Accurately record all findings.

+Use findings and information obtained to determine suitability and appropriateness of objective testing methods.

+6.3 Establish informed Informed

+consent before carrying Explanation of

+out physical assessments Purpose/requirement of physical assessments